Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Revisiting the SLOs of Each Request

+Recall the progress of the generation process in LLM serving, the output of a request is form of a sequence of tokens, where the delivery time of each token is crucial for user experience.
+Thereby, we introduce a unified framework of SLOs that can be customized to represent the various requirements proposed in different workloads.
+No matter in which SLO, the request level target is to measure whether the token generation time meets the threshold, so we define the unified SLO as the deadline of each token.

-\stitle{Definition.} We define the deadline of the $i$-th output token of a request as $d_{i}$, while $t_{i}$ is the actual generation time of the $i$-th output token.
+\stitle{Framework definition.} For a request $r$ with output length as $n$, $i$ is the index of the output tokens, which starts from 1 and ends with $n$.
+We define the deadline of the $i$-th output token of a request as $d_{i}$, while $t_{i}$ is the actual generation time of the $i$-th output token.
 Therefore, the SLO constraints can be formulated as:

 \stitle{Customization of existing SLOs.} The framework can be customized to represent the various requirements proposed in different works by adjusting the deadline of each token.
-The details customization of existing SLOs are following: \begin{itemize} \item \textbf{TTFT and TBT.}
+The details customization of existing SLOs are following: \begin{itemize} \item \textbf{TTFT (Time-to-First-Token) and TBT (Time-between-Tokens):} TTFT reflects the time taken for the generation of the first output token while TBT represents the fine-grained time interval between two adjacent tokens of a request.
+They delve into each token generation process.
+Thus, with our framework, we can define the SLO on TTFT and TBT as:

-Notice that the deadline of the $i$-th token is determined by the generation time of the previous token, which, as we will show, is not aligned with user experience. \item \textbf{End-to-end latency.}
+where $TTFT_\theta$ and $TBT_\theta$ are the thresholds of TTFT and TBT, respectively~\cite{agrawal2023sarathiefficientllminference,agrawal2024taming}.
+The SLO is met if the generation time of the first token is less than $TTFT_\theta$, and the generation time interval between adjacent tokens is less than $TBT_\theta$.
+Note that the deadline of the $i$-th token is determined by the generation time of the previous token, which, as we will show, is not aligned with user experience. \item \textbf{TTFT and TPOT (Time-per-Output-Token):} TPOT reflects the average time taken to generate a token (excluding the first token).
+With our framework, we can define the SLO on TTFT and TPOT as:

+where $TPOT_\theta$ is the threshold of TPOT~\cite{patel2023splitwise,zhong2024distserve,qin2024mooncakekvcachecentricdisaggregatedarchitecture}.
+The SLO is met if the generation time of the first token is less than $TTFT_\theta$, and the generation time of all tokens in the request is less than the sum of $t_1$ and the product of the maximum length and the tpot threshold, i.e., $t_{1} + (n-1) * TPOT_\theta$.
+In other words, only the first and last tokens are subject to timing constraints. \item \textbf{End-to-end latency:} E2E latency reflects the total time taken for a request (or a batch of requests) from commited by users to when it completed.
+With our framework, we can define the SLO on E2E latency as:

-where $E2E$ is the time of end-to-end latency.
+where $E2E_\theta$ is the threshold of end-to-end latency.
 Obviously, if the last token is generated before the end-to-end latency, the request meets the SLO.
-As aforementioned, the end-to-end latency is a very loose constraint, which is not aligned with user experience all the time. \end{itemize}
+As aforementioned, the end-to-end latency and TPOT is a very loose constraint, which is not aligned with user experience all the time. \end{itemize}